alphagov/notifications-tech-docs/source/documentation/_limits.md

 ## Phone network limits

-If you repeatedly send text messages to the same number the phone networks will block your messages.
+If you repeatedly send text messages to the same number the phone networks will block them.

-There is an hourly limit of:
+There’s an hourly limit of:
 - 6 messages with same content
 - 20 messages with any content

-Beyond these limits your messages won’t be delivered.
+Your messages will not be delivered if you exceed these limits.